 A pissing contest that arose all because I had been re-enacting the study of history and politics like countless others both simultaneously, before, and after me; others with countless, different viewpoints.

-Not an uncanny repeat of the Weimar Republic, the collapse of a fragile, liberal polity or the snuffing out of a cultural renaissance, then.
+Not an uncanny repeat of the Weimar Republic, the collapse of a fragile, liberal polity or the triumphant snuffing out of a cultural renaissance, then.

-Hiding his ignorance of quite ordinary, old and widely known debates and agendas—as he tore strips off me for a lack of deference towards a work of armchair anthropology, that pre-dated the collapse of the British Empire and the development of modern social science, with all the social and institutional critiques that that entailed—had him fit to bursting with umbrage.
+Failing to hide his ignorance of quite ordinary, old and widely known debates and agendas—as he tore strips off me for a lack of deference towards a work of armchair anthropology, that pre-dated the collapse of the British Empire and the development of modern social science, with all the social and institutional critiques that that entailed—had him fit to bursting with umbrage.